-TID 13.6: % of courtesy letters served/presumed served within 40 days from date of issue
+TID 13.6: % of courtesy letters served/presumed served within 40 days from date of

 Indictor Ref # TID 13.6 Indicator Title % of courtesy letters served/presumed served within 40 days from date of issue Definition The indicator measures the number of courtesy letters served/presumed served within 40 days from the date of issue against total number of courtesy letters served/presumed served during the reporting period.
-The date of issue means the date of authorisation of a courtesy letter as recorded on the NCR / NRTOR Source of Data NCR or NRTOR reports
+The date of issue means the date of authorisation of a courtesy letter as recorded on the NCR / NRTOR Source of Data NCR or NRTOR reports Method of Calculation or Assessment 70% of courtesy letters served/presumed served from 1 April 2025 to 31 March 2026 should be served within 40 days from date of issue.
+Monthly, Quarterly and Annual report will outline the following: Total Number of courtesy letters served/presumed served during the reporting period (sum of bullets 2 and 3 below) e.g. 100 Number of courtesy letters served/presumed served within 40 days from the date of issue e.g. 70

-Method of Calculation or Assessment 70% of courtesy letters served/presumed served from 1 April 2025 to 31 March 2026 should be served within 40 days from date of issue.
-Monthly, Quarterly and Annual report will outline the following: Total Number of courtesy letters served/presumed served during the reporting period (sum of bullets 2 and 3 below) e.g. 100 Number of courtesy letters served/presumed served within 40 days from the date of issue e.g. 70 Number of courtesy letters served/presumed served outside 40 days from the date of issue Achievement is then calculated as follows: Number of courtesy letters served or presumed served within 40 days from the date of issue / Total Number of courtesy letters served/presumed served = 70 / 100 = 70% Therefore, the above formula measures the number of courtesy letters served/presumed served within 40 days from the date of issue against total number of courtesy letters served/presumed served during the reporting period Means of Verification NCR / NRTOR Reports Assumptions It is assumed that there won't be a lot of NCR / NRTOR and SAPO challenges Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Reporting Cycle 1 April 2025 to 31 March 2026 Desired Performance Q1: 70% Q2: 70% Q3: 70% Q4: 70% Indicator Responsibility Senior Manager: Operations
+Number of courtesy letters served/presumed served outside 40 days from the date of issue e.g. 30 Achievement is then calculated as follows: Number of courtesy letters served or presumed served within 40 days from the date of issue / Total Number of courtesy letters served/presumed served = 70 / 100 = 70% Therefore, the above formula measures the number of courtesy letters served/presumed served within 40 days from the date of issue exerced/presumed served within 40 days from the date of issue against total number of courtesy letters served/presumed served / presumed served / pre Means of Verification NCR / NRTOR Reports Assumptions It is assumed that there won't be a lot of NCR / NRTOR and SAPO challenges Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Reporting Cycle 1 April 2025 to 31 March 2026 Desired Performance Q1: 70% Q2: 70% Q3: 70% Q4: 70% Indicator Responsibility Senior Manager: Operations